Having a dog is a great responsibility. It’s a bond that over a decade will see highs and lows.

 They have a large, sturdy body with medium-sized legs, showcasing its athleticism.
 It also has a medium length tail that curls around the back.

 How Big is a Full-Grown Rott Pei?

-Weight wise, the Rott Pei is a dog of large mass, weighing between 80-95 pounds large.
+Weight-wise, the Rott Pei is a dog of a large mass, weighing between 80-95 pounds large.

 This is a huge dog that should be watched when around kids of smaller ages, as the dog’s size could cause safety problems.
 The male tends to be bigger than the female.

 The Rott Pei has a life expectancy of 10-15 years, which is the same as its predecessors.

 This is the average for most medium to large-sized breeds and means that you are going to get at least a decade with this beautiful dog.